Beyond Stellar Rank: Control Parameters for Scalable Optical Non-Gaussian State Generation: Optimization of non-Gaussian state generators

 Cat states, defined in Eq.~\eqref{eq:cat_state}, are widely used in quantum metrology and quantum error correction owing to their non-classical features.
 Experimentally, they are commonly generated either by photon subtraction from squeezed vacuum states~\cite{ps_cat_multi,mamoru_four_photon} or, more recently, through the generalized photon subtraction (GPS) scheme using two-mode squeezed states~\cite{gps_exp}.
 Both approaches fall within the class of schemes addressed by our method.
 In the following, we consider a GPS scheme as a starting point and examine whether further improvements can be achieved.

 As in Eq.~\eqref{eq:cat_approx}, different parity of the cat state is obtained depending on the parity of the detected photon number.
 Both odd and even cases are examined.
 As an input to the algorithm, we take a GPS system requiring 15 or 16-photon detection to generate a cat states.
 After optimization, we obtain a new configuration needing only 5 or 6-photon detection, achieving more than $10^4$-fold enhancement of probability, with the fidelity $>99.8\%$ for both cases.
 The $x^2$-squeezing \cite{cat_nls} defined in Eq.\eqref{eq:cat_sqz_def} is used as a tailored metric for evaluating the quality of the cat states, and only minor degradation is observed.
 Further details are provided in Appendix~\ref{sec:opt_detail}.
+It is worth noting that in the first step of optimization, as well as the reduction of photon number, the success probability already improves by $10^2$, although the required squeezing level of the initial Gaussian state went down from (\SI{5.00}{dB}, \SI{5.00}{dB}) to (\SI{3.46}{dB}, \SI{-4.22}{dB}), taking the odd-cat case as an example (see Appendix~\ref{sec:opt_detail}, Fig.~\ref{fig:cat_opt}).

-This improvement is attributed to an reduction in the non-Gaussian phase sensitivity parameter $s_0$, getting closer to the optimal value in Fig.~\ref{fig:gps_evaluate}(c).
+These improvements are attributed to the reduction in the non-Gaussian phase sensitivity parameter $s_0$, getting closer to the optimal value in Fig.~\ref{fig:gps_evaluate}(c).